pfsense/docs/source/highavailability/carp-cluster-with-bridge-troubleshooting.rst

 See also `this forum thread`_.

-The bridge settings on pfSense may also need to have their spanning tree options changed in a similar manner.
+The bridge settings in pfSense® software may also need to have their spanning tree options changed in a similar manner.

 .. _this forum thread: https://forum.netgate.com/topic/4691/getting-pfsense-to-failover-with-a-bridge-using-the-cd-rom-platform